AliceFrezza01/InfSecProject/README.md

     ```

 ## XSRF/CSRF
-DEF: TODO
+Cross Site Request Forgery can be used to manipulate or retrieve data whilst the user is logged in.(=ongoing session)
+It can happen from a different Server and can often go unnoticed by the user.
-For example on the product info page:
+It usually happens when doing Form submissions for example on the product info page.
-- XSRF=CSRF due to Form submissions: it is possible for a hacker to impersonate another User whilst the User is logged in.
+- It is possible for a hacker to impersonate the currently logged in user.
   For example a click on an innocent Button on any web page might trigger a purchase of a product on this website.
   Example Code which can be used for XSRF:
     ```